 - Dog Training – You’ll need some way to retrieve your kill and most hunters use a dog.
-Before each hunt, make sure your dog is complying with your instructions and doing its job the right way on the hunt.
+Before each hunt, make sure your dog is complying with your instructions and doing its job the right way.

-- Licenses & Inspections –Refer to county and state laws to make sure you have the proper hunting license and that you’re hunting in-season.
+- Licenses & Inspections – Refer to county and state laws to make sure you have the proper hunting license and that you’re hunting in-season.
 That’s the easy part, though.
-If you’re hunting from a boat, make sure your license on the boat and on your boat trailer are up to date.
+If you’re hunting from a boat, make sure your license for both boat and trailer are up to date.
 Ensure that the boat is running properly, too, so you don’t run into any surprises mid-hunt.
 Check your boat battery, gas supply, oil and body before hitting the pond.
-Lastly, inspect your gun.
-Make sure it is sighted in, well-oiled and in perfect condition.
+Lastly, make sure to sight in and oil your gun to keep it in perfect, working condition.

 - Inspect Your Hunting Area – Watch your game camera footage, and make sure you are allowed to hunt the area (or have landowner permission).
 Ideally you’ll have 360-degree views, close proximity and easy access to open water.

 - Practicing Identification & Calling – Always know what you’re firing at before you pull the trigger.
-You’ll need to know what you’re allowed to hunt in the area you are in.
+You’ll need to understand your area’s legal and illegal game.
 A bird & wing identification book can help you prepare for the hunt, and we advise taking this with you on the hunt.
-You’ll have little decision time when the birds are in the air so know what you’re looking for to identify it quickly.
+You’ll have little decision time when the birds are airborne, so know what you’re looking for for quick species identification.
 Lastly, practice your calls.
-Work with an experienced hunter to make sure your duck and goose calls are good enough to use when it counts.
+Work with an experienced hunter to make sure your duck and goose calls are good enough for the field.

 FOT THE HUNT